Kxtss/Practice-AI-Sentiment-App/README.md

-This repo is for the practice project which is to be based on Embedded AI libraries.

 # Python Flask Sentiment Analyzer

 This project is a simple web application built with Flask in Python that interacts with an IBM Watson Natural Language Processing (NLP) Sentiment Analysis service to determine the sentiment of a given text.
 It was developed as part of an IBM Skills Network course to practice integrating embedded AI services and building APIs with Flask.